Hussien-K11/Simple-SIEM-Simulation/README.md

 | 2 | [Planned] Repeated DNS queries to suspicious domains within short intervals |
 | 3 | [Planned] DNS exfiltration pattern detection via encoded subdomains |

+---

+### Rule 1 – Suspicious DNS Query Detection
+This rule flags unusual domain requests that resemble command-and-control behaviour.
+It focuses on randomised strings, strange TLDs, and failed DNS resolutions — a pattern common in malware beaconing.

 <details>
-<summary>Rule 1 – Suspicious DNS Query Detection</summary>
+<summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-I wanted this rule to flag potential beaconing or command-and-control activity — but not every weird-looking domain is malicious.
-I fine-tuned the logic to catch base64-style strings and odd TLDs like `.ru` or `.xyz`, then filtered for failed lookups like `NXDOMAIN` to reduce false positives.
-The goal was to simulate how a SOC analyst would cut through noisy DNS logs.
+I wanted this rule to flag potential beaconing or command-and-control activity, but not every strange-looking domain is malicious.
+I used regex to match domains that resembled base64 or randomised strings, then filtered for uncommon TLDs like `.ru` or `.xyz`.
+To reduce noise, I added a check for DNS response codes like `NXDOMAIN` and `SERVFAIL`, which often appear in failed malware lookups.
+This helped me practise fine-tuning detection rules to balance coverage and precision.

 **Framework Reference:**
 - **MITRE ATT&CK T1071.004** – Application Layer Protocol: DNS